aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ```

 - The name of the fabric for internal AVD use.
 This name *must* match the name of an Ansible Group (and therefore a corresponding group_vars file) covering all network devices.
 - Local users/passwords and their privilege levels.
-In this case the `ansible` user is set with the password `ansible` and an `admin` user is set with no password.
+In this case, the `ansible` user is set with the password `ansible` and an `admin` user is set with no password.
 - BGP peer groups and their passwords (all passwords are "arista").
-- Point-to-point interface MTU, in this case it is set to 1500 since the example is using vEOS, but when using hardware this should be set to 9214 instead.
+- Point-to-point interface MTU, in this case, is set to 1500 since the example uses vEOS, but when using hardware, this should be set to 9214 instead.

 ## Setting device specific configuration parameters

-The `ansible-avd-examples/single-dc-l3ls/group_vars/DC1.yml` file defines settings that apply to all children of the `DC1` group as defined in the inventory described earlier.
-This time the settings defined are no longer fabric-wide, but are limited to DC1.
-In this example with only a single data center this is of limited benefit, but it allows to scale the configuration to a scenario with multiple data centers in the future.
+The `ansible-avd-examples/single-dc-l3ls/group_vars/DC1.yml` file defines settings that apply to all children of the `DC1` group as specified in the inventory described earlier.
+However, this time the settings defined are no longer fabric-wide but are limited to DC1.
+In this example, this is of limited benefit with only a single data center.
+Still, it allows us to scale the configuration to a scenario with multiple data centers in the future.

 ```yaml
 ---